hnakae/go-club/_posts/attack.md

 ![image info](/assets/blog/theory4/6.PNG)

-black extends,
+Black extends,

 ---

 ![image info](/assets/blog/theory4/7.PNG)

-white pincer.
-White no longer is in a position where being captured is of serious concern, and in addition, black's upper group and right side stones have been split apart, and black's overall position is now ironically thinner than white's position.
+White pincers.
+White is no longer in a position where being captured is a serious concern.
+Additionally, Black's upper group and right-side stones have been split apart, and Black's overall position is now ironically thinner than White's position.

-If it goes like this, could we really call this an attack?
-Black started the 'attack' but the result looks like black is now in more danger than white is.
+If it goes like this, can we really call this an attack?
+Black started the 'attack,' but the result looks like Black is now in more danger than White.

-This is a prime example of the proverb, "trying too hard to kill is the root of being killed"
+This is a prime example of the proverb, "trying too hard to kill is the root of being killed."

 ---